FerreroJeremy/ln2sql/README.md

 #### Thesaurus and Stop word list

-You can improve the keyword filtering using a thesaurus.<br/>
-Thesaurus can be found in <i>thesaurus/</i> directory.<br/>
+You can improve the keyword filtering using a thesaurus.
+Thesaurus can be found in <i>thesaurus/</i> directory.
 You can build your own thesaurus following the <a rel="thesaurus" href="http://extensions.openoffice.org/en/search?f%5B0%5D=field_project_tags%3A157">OpenOffice template</a>.

-You can improve the stop word filtering using a stop word list.<br/>
+You can improve the stop word filtering using a stop word list.
 You can build your own stop word list following the template of the lists in <i>stopwords/</i> directory.

 #### Usage